-That’s a question asked by governments and businesses around the world, with Malaysia being no exception.
-The answers to that question help determine how soon the Southeast Asian nation recovers economically from the COVID-19 pandemic.
+That’s a question asked by governments and businesses around the world.
+The answers to that question help determine how soon nations recover economically from the COVID-19 pandemic.

 One tool to help restart tourism and other business and social activities is a quick, convenient, and reliable way to identify vaccinated people.
-Creating a secure identity for vaccinated people using biometrics will enhance privacy and security.
-Biometrics, measurements of an individual’s unique physical characteristics, clearly offer a solution.
+Biometrics, measurements of an individual’s unique physical characteristics, offer a solution to securely authenticate the identity of people fully vaccinated.
 But which biometric modality is best?

 Currently, fingerprint, facial and iris recognition are most often used to authenticate people’s identities.
 But the pandemic upended how the public views each solution.
-Most fingerprint readers, long the most used biometric, lacks widespread support because the technology requires contact with the device.
+Most fingerprint readers, long the most used biometric, lacks widespread support as in most cases the technology requires contact with the device.

-People wearing personal protective equipment (PPE) such as masks and goggles diminish the accuracy of touchless facial recognition systems.
-Iris recognition, already considered the most accurate of the top three biometrics, requires no contact and is unaffected by PPE, including glasses and contact lenses.
+People wearing personal protective equipment (P.P.E.) such as masks and goggles diminished the accuracy of touchless facial recognition systems.
+Iris recognition, already considered the most accurate of the top three biometrics, requires no contact and is unaffected by P.P.E., including glasses and contact lenses.

 Iris recognition systems use patterns found in the colored ring surrounding the pupil.
-These patterns, formed in utero, remain constant throughout a person’s life, enabling accurate identification of children.
+These patterns, formed at birth, remain constant throughout a person’s life, enabling accurate identification of children.
 Even genetic twins have different iris patterns.

 Enrollment into a vaccine passport system requires a photograph of the irises, creating encrypted templates that cannot be hacked to create a useable image.
 Authentication takes only a second as people look into iris readers mounted at public and private sites.